damianhakert/damianhakert.github.io/source/handbook/index.md

 <h2 id="paid-time-off">Paid Time Off</h2>
   <ol>
     <li>Don't frown on people taking time off, but rather encourage that people take care of themselves and others.</li>
-    <li>Working hours are flexible, you are invited for the team call if you are available, it is every
+    <li>Working hours are flexible, you are invited to the team call (see separe section) if you are available, and we encourage you to post to the #working-on chat channel when you start your day so others can offer suggestions.</li>
-    workday from 8:30am to 9:00am Pacific Time (mostly 5:30pm - 6:00pm Central European Time).</li>
     <li>You don't need to worry about taking time off to go to the gym, go grocery shopping, doing household chores,
         helping someone, taking care of a loved one, etc. If something comes up or takes longer than expected and you have urgent tasks and you're able to communicate, just ensure the rest of the team <b>knows</b> and someone can pick up any urgent tasks.</li>
     <li> We have an "unlimited" time off policy.
 This means that:
         <ul>
         <li> You do not need to ask permission to take time off unless you want to
         take more than 25 consecutive calendar days.</li>
         <li> Always make sure that your job responsibilities are covered while you are away.</li>
         <li> We strongly recommended to take at least a minimum of 2 weeks of vacation per year,
         if you take less your manager might follow up to discuss your work load.</li>
         </ul>
     </li>
     <li>You do need to ensure that not more than <b>half</b> of the people that can help with availability emergencies (24/7),
     regular support, sales or development are gone at any moment.
 You can check for this on the availability calendar, so be sure to add appointments early.</li>
     <li>If someone from the 24/7 team leaves, set up a <b>call</b> two weeks before that so the other people can divide the on-call days.</li>
     <li>Add an <b>appointment</b> to the GitLab availability calendar as you know your plans, you can always change it later.</li>